offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The sequence alignment above represents a family of sequences, which in this case is a small set of words that rhyme together.
 Given a never before seen word, a profile HMM for the above alignment allows for ...

- * estimating how related the word is to  that word is related to the multiple alignment (e.g. does it look like it rhymes).
+ * estimating how related the word is to the multiple alignment (e.g. does it look like it rhymes).
  * estimating how that word would align if it were included in the multiple alignment (e.g. estimate if the suffix roughly matches up with "ELLO").

 Since multiple alignments are computationally expensive to perform, the HMM profile provides for a quick-and-dirty mechanism to determine if a new sequence is related to some existing family or not.
 For example, consider the word the example above with the following words: